NativeScript/docs-v7/navigation.md

 var topmost = frameModule.topmost();
 ```

+There are several ways to perform navigation, which one to use depends on the needs of your app.

 ### Navigate by Page Name

 You can navigate to the topmost frame of a page specified by its file name.